 The FORS pipeline is a subsystem of the VLT Data Flow System (DFS).
-It is used in two operational environements, for the ESO Data Management Operations (DMO), and for the Paranal Science Operations (PSO), in the quick-look assessment of data, in the generation of master calibration data, in the reduction of scientific exposures, and in the data quality control.
+It is used in two operational environments, for the ESO Data Management Operations (DMO), and for the Paranal Science Operations (PSO), in the quick-look assessment of data, in the generation of master calibration data, in the reduction of scientific exposures, and in the data quality control.
 Additionally, the FORS pipeline recipes are made public to the user community, to enable a more personalised processing of the data from the instrument.

-This manual is a complete description of the imaging and spectroscopic data reduction recipes reflecting the status of the FORS pipeline as of 06.06.2009 (version 4.5.9).
-In this release the spectro-polarimetric reduction recipes are offered for the first time.
+This manual is a complete description of the imaging and spectroscopic data reduction recipes reflecting the status of the FORS pipeline as of 02.02.2011 (version 4.8.+).